 Our experts are here to answer common questions and concerns to help you get a fairer deal.

-Please note: The information in this article was correct at the time of publication on 12 May 2020, but, because of the impact of COVID-19, things are changing rapidly.
+Please note: The information in this article was correct at the time of publication on 15 July 2020, but, because of the impact of COVID-19, things continue to change.
 We aim to keep this page updated, but check with your insurance provider or potential provider directly to confirm any details.

 What changes to my driving habits should I notify my insurance provider about?

 In March 2020, as the UK entered its lockdown, members of the Association of British Insurers (ABI) made a series of customer pledges in acknowledgement of the unprecedented and uncertain times.
 These pledges have since been extended to 31 October 2020.

 So, if you were formerly working in an office and have switched to working from home, or are still driving to commute, you won’t need to contact your insurance provider to update them of your situation.
 Your level of cover will remain unchanged.